minprog/app-studio/info/10 Syllabus.md

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's instructor.
-Your final grade will be based on your performance on the course's projects.
+Final grades will be based on performance on the course's projects and design assignments.

 Each project's proposal, design doc and style guide are evaluated primarily along axes of clarity and thoroughness.
 Each project's beta is evaluated